shabbyrobe/amiss/doc/relations.rst

     Using the example at the top of this document, we will follow the owning object ``Artist``'s ``artistType`` relation.

-    The metadata definition this relation looks like this:
+    The metadata definition for this relation looks like this:

     .. code-block:: php